firogh/notes/net/net.md

 #data link layer
+* The link layer
+is the group of methods and communications protocols that only operate on the link that a host is physically connected to.

+* The link
+is the physical and logical network component used to interconnect hosts or nodes in the network

+* a link protocol
+is a suite of methods and standards that operate only between adjacent network nodes of a local area network segment or a wide area network connection.

 * MTU
 This limits the number of bytes of data to 1500(Ethernet II) and 1492(IEEE 802), respectively.